 GUIDELINES FOR APPLICANTS

-Unsolicited applications will be referred to Bank of Montana CEO and/or Vice President.
-Requests are reviewed continually.
+Unsolicited applications will be referred to Bank of Montana’ COO.
+Requests are reviewed at least annually.

 Bank of Montana does not typically fund: